 - Invisible antenna lines make for a smooth matte finish all around

-- Comes in three colors: Titanium Gray, Glacier Silver and Sand Gold
+- Three colors: Titanium Gray, Glacier Silver and Sand Gold

 The Asus Zenfone 3 Deluxe is being touted as the world's first full-metal unibody phone with an invisible antenna design, and that's technically true.